NTIA/5G_Aerial_RF_Radiation_Data/README.md

 This repository contains two data sets collected at the Commerce Department’s Radio Quiet Zone at Table Mountain, Colorado, as well as Hill Air Force Base, Utah:

-(1) calibrated airborne field-strength measurements of spatial radiation patterns in three dimensions around 5G base station antennas; and
+(1) Calibrated airborne field-strength measurements of spatial radiation patterns in three dimensions around 5G base station antennas; and
 (2) radiated wideband, wide dynamic range 5G transmitter base station emission spectra.

-This repositotuy includes the full library of 5G radiation patterns for all three 5G 3700-3980 MHz base station models that are being deployed in the US; and wideband, wide dynamic range emission spectra of those same radios.
+This repository includes the full library of 5G radiation patterns for all three 5G 3700-3980 MHz base station models that are being deployed in the US; and wideband, wide dynamic range emission spectra of those same radios.

 ## Dataset Format